-Honoring the Authors Who Shaped Our Story
+Honoring the Authors and Individuals Who Shaped Our Story

 We honor the writers whose creativity, passion, and voices helped shape our publishing family.
 Though they are gone, their stories continue to inspire readers for generations to come.

-Dr. Thomas G. Barnes (1957~2014)
+Dr. Thomas G. Barnes -(1957~October 12, 2014)

 The Gift of Creation: Images from Scripture and Earth